Atta (flour): Properties

-The word ‘whole’ is used to describe atta as it includes every component of the grain, meaning the bran, germ and the endosperm.
+The word "whole" is used to describe atta as it includes every component of the grain, meaning the bran, germ and the endosperm.

 Atta was traditionally ground in the home on a stone chakki mill.
 This is useful when using a tandoor, where the flatbread is stuck to the inside of the oven, and also makes chapatis softer as the dough absorbs more water.
+Atta is also produced in industrial flour mills.